 - supporting the implementation of the Great Green Wall initiative with a multi-actor, structured approach;

-- enabling more detailed mapping of the available financing and projects requiring financing, as well as the monitoring and impact assessment of financed projects and overall progress;
+- enabling more detailed mapping of the available financing and projects requiring financing;

 - sharing knowledge and best practice among all technical and financial partners.